chrt-io/blog/_posts/2021-02-16-how-does-a-chrt-should-look-like.md

 ---
 At **chrt** we are always very excited 👯 when we create new charts 📊.
 They have to be _neat and crisp_ 🤓.

-We all know the big names 🧑‍🏫 👩‍🏫: Spear, Bertin, Wilkinson, Tukey, Few, Tufte and others.
-They have described the best practices long ago, and still most of the charts that we see out in the wild (literally in the wild) are far behind these practices.
+The big names 🧑‍🏫 👩‍🏫: Spear, Bertin, Wilkinson, Tukey, Few, Tufte and others, have all described the best practices long ago, and still most of the charts that we see out in the wild 🦁 (literally in the wild) are far behind these practices.

-#### Luckily the wilderness is not that wild.
+#### Luckily the wilderness 🦁 is not that wild 🐱.

 There are examples of inspiring beautiful neat and crips charts.
 Datawrapper